When gentle asthma care is essential

 The Ventica® Recorder is set up by trained healthcare professionals.
 During an office appointment, a healthcare professional initiates measurement and educates parents on the use of the device.
 At home, parents place the electrodes near the child’s armpits.
 Alternatively, the electrodes can be placed by the healthcare professional during the office visit.

-A child’s EVI score is associated with the probability of persistent asthma and the clinical effects of asthma control medication on breathing.
+A child’s EVI score is associated with presence of lower airway obstruction and the clinical effects of asthma control medication on breathing.
 Importantly, the child’s EVI reflects their natural “real- life” asthma status, as no external provocation is involved.

 Components of the Ventica® System